microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/README.md

 By default, What The Hack assumes all students bring their own Azure subscription to participate.
 Most hacks are authored with this assumption.
 However, you may come across the following situations:

 - Some organizations may provide a single Azure subscription that students must share.
-- If you are running a hack with students from different organizations, it is easier to provide access to Azure for the students.
+- If you are running a hack with students from different organizations, it is easier to provide access to an individual or a shared Azure subscription(s) for the students.

 	**NOTE:** The What The Hack project does not have the ability to provide access to Azure subscriptions.
 It is the responsibility of the host to work with a stakeholder in the organization to arrange for access to Azure.